-According to the accounting firm MNP, 44 per cent of average Canadian citizens are 200 dollars a month away from complete financial insolvency due to credit card debt.
+According to a recent study, 44 percent of average Canadian citizens are 200 dollars a month away from complete financial insolvency due to credit card debt.
 The credit card is a helpful invention in terms of payment, but the temptation to just “put it on a card” and deal with the fallout later is all too tempting.

 The worst offenders are individuals who pay for minor purchases with a card.
 Ladies and gentlemen, there’s really no point in paying an interest percentage on impulse buys at the local drug store.
 Carry some change around – Twizzlers are not going to break the bank.

-Unfortunately, we’re all guilty of it, leading incrementally to insurmountable debt.
+Unfortunately, we’re all guilty of mismanaging our money from time to time, leading incrementally to insurmountable debt.
 To help you get out of a pinch, here are the seven best strategies to pay off credit card debt without completely destroying your credit rating.

 Oftentimes, citizens will have multiple credit cards, and the interest and debt one accrues on each can apper too daunting to tackle.
 So don’t pay it at such.
 Break up payments for multiple cards into smaller chunks rather than try and pay one off all at once.
 This will trick your brain into feeling like you have less to tackle while still staying ahead of the curve on payments.
 It may not actually change the overall math involved, but it’ll feel more manageable.